MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 Once the recording has completed, you can view the recorded actions in the recording details screen.
 More importantly, you need to prepare the recording to be ready for analysis.
 What does this mean?

 - The actions recorded can be very granular.
 Group them into activities.
 These will be the building blocks for the process map that is created through analysis.
 - Remove any sensitive information from the recording.
-For more information, see [Protect your data in process advisor](process-advisor-protect.md).
+For more information, go to [Protect your data in process advisor](process-advisor-protect.md).

 Here's a short video on how to prepare a recording for analysis using process advisor: [Prepare a recording for analysis](https://go.microsoft.com/fwlink/?linkid=2147425)